 Integrity has many people who are vital to its success as a nonprofit.
 One group, however, assists clients in a more personal way.
 The Intake and Case Management Specialists have the unique opportunity of being with clients throughout the whole process of their time with Integrity.

-During Orientation, which is administered by Director of Intake Services Rosemerry Redd, the clients learn about all of the beneficial programs and services that Integrity and Westside Works offers.
-Each item is explained thoroughly, ensuring the clients know about programs that are offered.
-The the clients are given the Test for Adult Basic Education (TABE) which is administered by Intake Specialist and Career Advisor, Teshauna Hambrick.
-The TABE is used to assess their abilities and to aid in recommending a program that would suit the clients' needs.
+Clients learn about all of the beneficial programs and services that Integrity and Westside Works offer during Orientation.
+The Director of Intake Services Rosemerry Redd, explains each item thoroughly, ensuring the clients know about programs that are offered.
+Integrity’s Intake Specialist and Career Advisor, Teshauna Hambrick then administers the Test for Adult Basic Education also known as the TABE test.
+The TABE is used to assess their abilities and to aid in recommending a program that would suit the clients’ needs.
 When orientation is complete, the clients are assigned to a specific case manager and appointments are booked for each individual.

 Once the clients leave Orientation, the TABE tests are graded and the results are entered into Salesforce.
 This allows for each client to have a complete profile on file to help ensure their success and reduce attrition rates.
 The day after Orientation, the individual meetings begin with either Teshauna or fellow Intake Specialist and Career Advisor Judy McDaniel.
 This meeting is an essential step for the client.
 The Intake Specialist works with them to determine the correct career path which involves discussing what needs to be done to move forward with their training.
 “The goal is to help them find a career and not just to get certified.
 The younger clients especially don’t have any idea what they want to do so we have to help them,” Teshauna says.
 It is during this meeting that the client, along with input from the Intake Specialist, decides on what training program they want to enroll in.